JuliaAstro/LombScargle.jl/README.md

 **Note:** see the
 [manual](http://lombscarglejl.readthedocs.io/en/latest/#false-alarm-probability)
-for more information on the false-alarm probability and when it can be calculated with the methods provided by `LombScargle.jl`.
+for more information on the false-alarm probability.
+There you can also find instructions on the `LombScargle.bootstrap` function that allows you to perform bootstrap resamplings in order to better estimate the false-alarm probability in certain cases.

 ### `LombScargle.model` Function ###